mlittl/dev.na.bambora.com/source/docs/references/payment_APIs/test_cards.md

 - Street address - 1407 Graymalkin Lane
 - Postal code - 111 111

-### Timeouts
+### Slow API response
-Simulate delayed responses from the gateway, with associated approvals and declines.
+Simulate slow responses to transaction requests, with associated approvals and declines.
 Transactions take 45+ seconds to respond.

 #### Approved
 The transaction takes 45+ seconds to respond and returns as approved.